 I’ve differentiated this reason from “remember” because I believe it evokes a subtly different emotion about the passage of time.

-When we look back at photos of our children when they were newborn infants, or back to photos of our own childhoods and beyond, it reminds us of people, places, and things we have cherished and of the people we are connected to in our lives.
+When we look back at photos of our children when they were newborn infants or back to photos of our own childhoods, and beyond, it reminds us of people, places, and things we have cherished and of the people we are connected to in our lives.
 Reminiscence can bring peace, comfort, and joy.

-So once you’ve done that quick share, be sure to print your favourite photos, scrapbook or slip them into an album, or drag and drop them to create a digital photo book.
+So once you’ve done that quick share, be sure to print your favorite photos, scrapbook or slip them into an album, or drag and drop them to create a digital photo book.
 Looking at your photos for years to come is why you took them in the first place!